QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 eigvals
 ```

-When we apply Schur decomposition such that $M=V W V^{-1}$, we want the upper left block of $W$, $W_{11}$, has all of its
+When we apply Schur decomposition such that $M=V W V^{-1}$, we want the upper left block of $W$, $W_{11}$, to have all of its
-eigenvalues less than 1 in modulus, and the lower right block $W_{22}$ has all its eigenvalues exceeding 1 in modulus.
+eigenvalues that are  less than 1 in modulus, and the lower right block $W_{22}$ to have  eigenvalues that  exceed 1 in modulus.

-To do so, let's define a sorting function that tells `scipy.schur` to sort the corresponding eigenvalues with modulus smaller than 1 to the upper left.
+To get what we want, let's define a sorting function that tells `scipy.schur` to sort the corresponding eigenvalues with modulus smaller than 1 to the upper left.

 ```{code-cell} ipython3
 stable_eigvals = eigvals[:n]